Clarence Hatry: Crash

 Hatry asserted that in late August 1929 he had made a secret visit to the Bank of England to appeal to Montagu Norman for financing to allow him to complete a merger with United Steel Companies, a UK firm.
 Norman had adamantly refused Hatry's bid for a bridge loan.
 By 17 September, when Hatry stock began to fall on the London exchange, Hatry had liabilities of £19 million and assets of £4 million.
-On 19 September, after Hatry had approached Lloyds Bank in a last desperate bid for financing, he asked Sir Gilbert Garnsey, a chartered accountant, to intervene on his behalf.
+On 19 September, after Hatry had approached Lloyds Bank in a last desperate bid for financing, he asked Sir Gilbert Garnsey of Price, Waterhouse & Co., a chartered accountant, to intervene on his behalf.

 However, Hatry did not tell Garnsey that he had been issuing stocks to try to cover the deal, and some of the stocks were fraudulent: the same certificates had been printed twice and given as security to different leading banks.
 Hatry had obtained a $1 million loan on forged bearer scrip certificates of City of Wakefield 4½% stock, and an alert clerk had spotted the discrepancy.

 Garnsey made a second approach to Norman for emergency financing, and was again rebuffed.
 By this point Norman had informed the chairman of the London Stock Exchange that the Hatry group was bankrupt.
 In the conversation, it was agreed that trading in Hatry shares would be suspended on 20 September.

 On 20 September 1929 the London Stock Exchange committee immediately suspended all shares of the Hatry group, which had been worth about £24 million.
 On that day, Hatry and his leading associates confessed to fraud and forgery in the office of Sir Archibald Bodkin, the Director of Public Prosecutions and, after lunching at the Charing Cross Hotel, were jailed.

 The Wall Street Crash began late the following month.